-Mendis and his team have helped implement projects across a wide variety of industries, which has provided them with real-world insight into connected appliance solutions.
+Mendis and his team have helped implement projects across a wide variety of industries, which has provided them with real-world insight into connected, smart appliance solutions.
 These critical requirements don't end with connected appliances – however – the requirements apply regardless of industry-specific application.

 "Customers expect the software aspect of connected solutions to be constantly evolving and improving, unlike the hardware counterparts," Mendis says, when talking about extensibility and scalability.
 "Solutions must be built on a platform that can be extended easily."
 With growing volumes of usage, the platforms must also be able to gracefully and efficiently scale.

 Jabil's Brent Tompkins echoes Mendis' sentiments.
 "Consumers are going to expect it.
 Brands that do not feature the extensibility and scalability will be shut out of different markets and trends."